10 Slip Dresses you need and How to Wear them

 Which Slip Dresses should you buy:

-Some of our favourites online right now, from classic silk in varying lengths and colours to pretty prints.
+Some of our favourite slip dresses online right now, from classic silk in varying lengths and colours to pretty prints.

 Left to right: Emerson Thorpe Hallie Slip Dress, RAEY Ivory Deep-V silk slip dress, Equipment Anika silk-satin slip dress, Equipment Kate Moss Jessa Bias Slip Dress, Vince V Neck Slip Dress.